mohammadmahdinoori/Nowruz-at-SemEval-2022-Task-7/README.md

 tokenizer = ts.AutoTokenizer.from_pretrained("microsoft/deberta-v3-base")
 data_collator = ts.DataCollatorWithPadding(tokenizer=tokenizer , return_tensors="pt")
 ```
-Since our code is based on Huggingface library you should use a pre-trained tokenizer from Huggingface or train your own tokenizer
+Since our code is based on Huggingface library you should use a pre-trained tokenizer from Huggingface or train your own tokenizer using a raw tokenizer from Huggingface library.
+Note that the tokenizer you use should match your model. for instance if you use T5 model you should use T5 tokenizer.
+Here, since we want to use DeBERTa-v3, we use DeBERTa-v3 tokenizer.

 ### Preprocessing Datasets
 ```python